Eating and Drinking

 Tasting King Island Cheese at the place where it is made is a popular thing to do when visiting King Island.
 As a cheese lover I couldn't resist doing this myself.
 Despite already having tried their widely available cheese at home, visiting the dairy for tasting at-source was a worthwhile experience I can recommend, especially early in a visit to the island.

 Most large cities have streets or districts which are known for their shops and cafes.
-In Melbourne such eating zones include Lygon St, Brunswick St, and Acland St. But there are other gems hiding out in the suburbs, and I stumbled across a good one recently.
+In Melbourne such eating zones include Lygon St Carlton, Brunswick St Fitzroy, and Acland St in St Kilda.
+But there are other gems hiding out in the suburbs, and I stumbled across a good one last month.